uvastatlab/statlab-fellows/project_tasks.md

   * Sofia

-* Create version of `sentimentNews.R` using sentences as unit: as above, this should start with the saem data object that `sentimentNews.R` uses (ideally, it would start with the saved data object from `complexityNews_sent.R`, but that's not created yet -- we can sequence them later), but will need to reshape `qcorpus2` to sentences.
+* Create version of `sentimentNews.R` using sentences as unit (e.g., `sentimentNews_sent.R`); as above, this should start with the same data object that `sentimentNews.R` uses (ideally, it would start with the saved data object from `complexityNews_sent.R`, but if that's not created yet -- we can sequence them later), but will need to reshape `qcorpus2` to sentences.
 And this, too, should create a new metadata frame like `qmeta2` and add the various sentiment scores to the dataframe.

   * Sofia

+* Update `sentimentNews.R` and `sentimentNews_sent.R` to try the [Lexicoder Sentiment Dictionary](http://www.lexicoder.com/index.html), implemented in `quanteda` in late 2017 ([see here](https://quanteda.io/reference/data_dictionary_LSD2015.html)).
+Evaluation of sentiment results generated from lexicoder, sentimentr, and bing dictionaries -- e.g., face validity, do sample articles/sentences scored as highly negative or positive read as such?

+* Generate `policyNews.R` and `policyNews_sent.R` (beginning with output of `sentimentNews.R` and `sentimentNews_sent.R`) to implement policy/issue attention in articles using the Lexicoder Topic Dictionary.
+Evaluation of results -- e.g., to sample articles/sentences scored highly on major topics appear to be correctly assigned?

+* Generate `positionNews.R` and `positionNews_sent.R` to test ideological position of text using Wordfish ([see example here](http://quanteda.io/articles/pkgdown/examples/plotting.html)); and test policy position of text using [Laver and Garry's WordStat dictionary](https://provalisresearch.com/products/content-analysis-software/wordstat-dictionary/laver-garry-dictionary-of-policy-position/), readable into quanteda ([see example here](https://tutorials.quanteda.io/basic-operations/dfm/dfm_lookup/), the laver-garry.cat hyperlink on the example links to the dictionary file).
+Honestly, I don't expect either of these to work very well -- both have been developed for party platform-style texts, not news (and Laver-Garry dictionary is for UK parties).
+But evaluation of these results can provide some ideas about how to improve measures in this corpus, and ideological/policy positioning is a key feature in comparison of news treatment (particularly with regard to charges of bias).

-* To be added:* ran out of time; will include improvements to topic model script, working through issue rhetoric identification
+* To be added: improvements to topic model script

 ## Additional Sources